dnmfarrell/perltricks-static/content/article/5-things-i-learned-from-learning-perl-7th-edition.md

 ### Pre-order Learning Perl now

 Learning Perl 7th Edition has nearly 400 pages describing the Perl syntax, and how to accomplish important tasks like file IO, process management and module installations.
 It's available for pre-order now on [Amazon](https://goo.gl/DvCB14) (that's an affiliate link for brian d foy, the author of this edition).
 You can also get it from the publisher, [O'Reilly](http://shop.oreilly.com/product/0636920049517.do).
+Check out the book's offical [website](https://www.learning-perl.com/) where brian has been blogging about the new edition.